fe-moldark/wesleykent-website/thebasics.markdown

 Note: Reference the [brute forcing](/tipsandtricks/bruteforcing/) page for how to brute force a login over ssh.
 <br><br>
 #### smb
-For smb, there are some tools that are useful to enumerate the shares and users from the port.
-This would be `enum4linux`.<br>
+For smb, there are some tools that are useful to enumerate the shares and users from the port, and for this I mainly use `enum4linux`.<br>
 Whenever you see smb running over a port (commonly seen over 139 and 445), the following command will help with enumeration:<br>
 `enum4linux -a IPADDRESS`<br>
 This will perform all simple enumerations and from there hopefully you will uncover some shares you can get anonymous access to, maybe the usernames there are the same for other services running (like ssh for a possible brute force), etc.<br><br>